3 Ways Secure Data Sharing Can Catapult Your Data-Driven Initiatives

 3 – Support any scale, with ease: Seamlessly and cost-effectively share data with any number of data consumers

 At the end of the day, it’s all about growing and expanding your business and services while providing excellent experiences for the customers and consumers of your data.
 If you anticipate sharing data with tens, hundreds, or thousands of data consumers, each of which with unique data sharing requirements, how can you easily support this?
 And support the growth without manually building more clusters, managing external tables or metadata stores, suffering through performance penalties or creating data inconsistencies?
 It would be very difficult or impossible with other architecture approaches to accomplish these objectives.

 Snowflake data sharing allows you to scale and easily add data consumers and specify granular secure views, all at the highest performance profile and with data consistency.
 On the other end, with Snowflake, your data consumers can immediately use and query the shared data, also at the highest performance profile.

 Summary: Share and imagine more

-These are just a few compelling examples of how data Snowflake Data Sharing, and the Data Sharehouse approach, can transform the creation of high-value business assets from data.
+These are just a few compelling examples of how data Snowflake Secure Data Sharing can transform the creation of high-value business assets from data.
 It’s a new, exciting, powerful and easy-to-use feature of all Snowflake data warehouse deployments.

 Also check out data sharing blogs from Snowflake customers Snagajob and Playfab.
 To learn more, you can easily signup for Snowflake here.
 Or jump to our webpage to review our data sharing ebook, white paper, demo, and other resources.
 In future posts, we’ll cover more details about the technical capabilities and business-value advantages of Snowflake Data Sharing – built for the cloud.
 Be sure to follow us on Twitter (@snowflakedb and @miclnixon1) for all the news and happenings here at Snowflake.
 Stay tuned!